dogeystamp/pyinstantref/README.md

 ```
 map <C-l> exec copy_ref
 map <C-g> exec "copy_ref --section"
+map <C-k> exec "copy_ref --destination"
 ```

-This will make Ctrl-L copy a reference to the current page, and Ctrl-G copy a reference to a specific section in Zathura.
+This will make Ctrl-L copy a reference to the current page, Ctrl-G copy a reference to a specific section title, and Ctrl-K copy a reference to a [named destination](https://tex.stackexchange.com/questions/213860/how-to-generate-a-named-destination-in-pdf).
+Destinations and sections will show up in a rofi menu for you to select.

 ## limitations